EasyAI/Simple-Binance-Trader/README.md

 - "host_ip" = Host IP can be set for the webserver to access the trader.
 - "host_port" = Host port can be set for the webserver to access the trader.

+NOTE: If you wish to not host the web app locally you need to also edit the code/static/js/script.js ip address a the top of the file

 ## Usage
 I recommend setting this all up within a virtual python enviornment:
 First get the base modules: